AMPATH/ampath-forms/docs/platform/validating-form-fields.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 ---

 # Validating Form Fields

-AMPATH forms support adding complex validation to your form fields.
-Validation rules are specified at a per-question level in the validators array of a question definition.
-These validation rules are based on JavaScript expressions that resolve to boolean values.
+AMPATH Forms enables you to add arbitrarily complex validation to your form inputs.
+You can validate a form input by adding validation rules to the validators array of your question definition.
+These rules are based on the return values produced from evaluating JavaScript expressions.